naodeng/naodeng.com.cn/content/posts/Performance-Testing/gatling-tool-tutorial1.md

-+++
+---
-author = "nao.deng"
+author: "nao.deng"
-title = "Gatling tutorial: Getting Started" date = "2023-10-24T17:44:53+08:00"
+title: "Gatling tutorial: Getting Started"
+date: "2023-10-24T17:44:53+08:00"
-description = "This article describes how to get started with the performance testing tool gatling, how to set up the environment, and how to get the official demo up and running." tags = [
+summary: "This article describes how to get started with the performance testing tool gatling, how to set up the environment, and how to get the official demo up and running."
-"Performance Testing","gatling"
+tags: [
+"Getting Started", "Setting Up Environment"
 ]
-+++
+Categories: ["Performance testing", "Gatling"]
+series: ["Gatling Guide"]
+ShowWordCount: true
+---

 ## Gatling Introduction